 Whistleblowers are, in my view, the unsung heroes of our day.
 They are the rare people of personal integrity, driven by force of conscience against a sea of resistance, by an inner compass that is sadly lacking in the majority who conform to the prevailing politic of the workplace or culture.
 If this were not the case, then whistleblowers would not find themselves invariably alone.
 And good, moral practice would be commonplace.

 Sadly, inauthentic workplaces are created when a culture prevails of staff support of poor, self-serving or exploitative management.
 Narcissism, self-interest, bullying, harassment, other forms of misconduct, and a dearth of personal integrity in management are widespread problems, and where narcissistic individuals manage, a cadre of admirers and followers can always be found.
 They are both sides of the same problem and often create collusive conditions whereby ethical and moral practices are compromised in the interests of maintaining unhealthy, self-interested dynamics designed to reward individual egos.
+It is a microcosmic form of social control exercised by collusion between toxic leaders and toxic followers.

-Whistleblowers tend to be individuals who first appeal to those in charge to make changes to such unhealthy cultures, and when silenced or their concerns dismissed, take action to reveal the truth in an effort to protect the interests, intent and purposes of the work.
+Whistleblowers, by contrast, tend to be individuals who first appeal to those in charge to make changes to such unhealthy cultures, and when silenced or their concerns dismissed, take action to reveal the truth in an effort to protect the interests, intent and purposes of the work.
 They often discover, however, that appeals to authority via grievance procedures for example, only reveal the scale and systemic level of the problem, which tends to exist by virtue of immoral or incompetent executive structures that permit them to continue.
 We see the same dynamic of self-serving manager or executive and obsequious follower in every institution, including politics.
 It is such a pervasive problem that we now live in a world where truth is routinely compromised for the sake of expediency in meeting individual self-interest.
 For the victims of such cultures often isolated and unsupported in their legitimate greivances against toxic individuals within inauthentic groups, stress, worry, declining health and even suicide can be very real consequences as they buckle under the pressures of emotional overwhelm.

 Whistleblowing – the act of speaking up about unethical, incompetent, illegal, unsafe or immoral practices instead of staying silent and colluding with them – should be held up as an admirable act of honourable conduct in a moral world.
 But as history shows us, it is held in such contempt by those members of the culture it challenges that a pattern emerges quite quickly of the truth-teller being stigmatised, scapegoated, isolated, attacked and abandoned rather than celebrated for their authenticity.
 This fact, in itself, is a testament to the culture that we live in: a culture that is built upon inauthenticity and collusion for the sake of convenience, profit and personal gain.
 Once again, if this were not the case, then whistleblowing would be unnecessary and seldom seen.